pavelstefanok/Elude-Europa-2D-Game/README.md

 #  Elude Europa

-**Elude Europa** is a **2D Action RPG Shooter** The game is set on Jupiter's moon, Europa, where the player must fight through procedurally generated levels to escape alien captivity.
+**Elude Europa** is a **2D Action RPG Shooter** set on Jupiter's moon, Europa, where the player must fight through procedurally generated levels to escape alien captivity.

 ##  Story & Objective